 [ £ 57,200 ] …………………… Amount to be paid to HMRC

-But by simply converting this money into CGT and receiving cashback of 5 percent, this tax can be avoided.
-Discounted Gift trust can be used for individuals with sizeable estates that want an immediate reduction in inheritance tax liability.
-It’s a no-cost effective method that could be adopted
+But by simply converting this money into CGT and receiving cashback of 5 per cent, this tax can be avoided.
+Individuals with sizeable estates who want their inheritance tax dues substantially reduced can use Discounted Gift Trust.

-Another strategy that can be adapted to use the inheritance nil rate band in your favor is “LOAN TRUST.”
-In this strategy, the client lends monies to trustees, and trustees invest in a life company bond.
+Through a loan trust, a client lends monies to trustees who would then invest in a life company bond.
 This loan is repayable on demand with no interest on death.
-A client can receive back the original investment from the trustee in lump sum form, by using a 5% tax-deferred allowance or by a combination of both.
+The client can retrieve the original investment from the trustee in lump sum form, use a 5% tax-deferred allowance, or combine both.

-The original loan is not inheritance tax efficient remains in the state as no gift made, but the growth on the investment outside the estate from day one.
-This freezes the client’s liability on investments to the loan.
-This mechanism is often referred to as asset freezing.
+The original loan that is not inheritance tax-efficient remains in the state as no was gift made but the growth on the investment outside the estate from day one.
+This freezes the client’s liability on investments to the loan, often referred to as asset freezing.

-Let’s suppose that a person is of age 50, and we expect his life to be 34 more years meaning up to 80 years.
-The 5% tax-deferred tax allowance per annum would simply mean an 80% return of money without any tax.
-This method could be adopted to make some specific assets free from inheritance tax.
+Let’s suppose that a person is 50 years old and would live up to 80 years old or more.
+The 5% tax-deferred allowance per annum would simply mean an 80% return of money without any tax.
+This would make some specific assets free from inheritance tax.

-Importantly, a loan of any value can be made to a discretionary loan trust without a charge per lifetime transfer on day one.
-However, periodic and exit charges can apply.
-If a tax payable at a maximum of 6% on this value, which means a very low price, has to be paid eliminating the issue of the huge amount of inheritance tax to be paid.
-Clients in their 40s and 50s find loan trust a good starting point!
+Any loan amount can be made into a discretionary loan trust without a charge per lifetime transfer on day one, although periodic and exit charges may apply.
+A tax payable at a maximum of 6% on this value will be paid, which is a very low charge for inheritance tax.
+This is why clients in their 40s and 50s find loan trust as one of the best options!

-Considering “LIFE INSURANCE” as a loophole for inheritance tax planning will be a smart move.
-But the question is, how can life insurance help with inheritance tax?
-Whole life- insurance policies have many benefits and one of which is that they can help beneficiaries deal with the burden of inheritance tax.
+Considering life insurance as a loophole to reduce inheritance tax will be a smart move, especially whole life insurance policies, as they can significantly help beneficiaries deal with the burden of inheritance tax.

-You can also put your life insurance policy into a trust to avoid tax to pay.
-By doing this, your policy will be paid out without delay.
-The money you leave in a life insurance policy may be subjected to inheritance tax.
-To make sure that your loved ones receive the money you want them to have, place your life insurance policy into a trust to ensure the right people receive the right money at right time.
+You can also put your life insurance policy into a trust, which means your policy will be paid out immediately.
+Some life insurance policies may be subject to inheritance tax.
+To make sure that your loved ones receive the money promptly and without much hassle, place your life insurance policy into a trust.

 “To make sure that your loved ones receive the money you want them to have, place your life insurance policy into a trust to ensure the right people receive the right money at the right time. “

-Alternative investment markets also play a basic role in inheritance tax planning.
-Offering the prospect of tax return, many AIM stocks are also eligible to be free of inheritance tax after two years.
 With IHT receipts topping 5 billion pounds last year, it’s no surprise that managed Alternative Investment Markets portfolios have been rising in popularity with wealthy investors.
 Many AIM stocks are also eligible to be free of inheritance tax after two years.

 “Proper Inheritance tax planning is required to decide about the proper amount to be donated in a charity to avoid tax to pay. “

-Capital gain tax can be managed by considering all available reliefs and exemptions.
-The use of exemptions can make a huge difference in inheritance tax planning.
-These may be in the form of annual exemptions, small gifts exemptions, and normal expenditure out of income exemption.
+Capital gains tax reliefs and exemptions can also make a huge difference in inheritance tax planning.
+They may be in the form of annual exemptions, small gifts exemptions, or normal expenditure from income exemptions.